-Our relationship with the European Union has changed.
-New rules for Islanders and businesses are now in place.
+In January 2021, our relationship with the EU changed.
+New rules for Islanders and businesses are in place.

 Planning a trip to Europe

-From January 2021, to visit any EU country, Switzerland, Norway, Iceland or Liechtenstein, you'll need to consider the following:
+To visit any EU country, Switzerland, Norway, Iceland or Liechtenstein, you need to:

-- make sure your passport is no older than 10 years, and has six months validity left on your intended date of arrival.
+- make sure your passport is no older than 10 years and has 6 months validity left on your intended date of arrival.
 Further information on

 passport rules for travel to Europe

-- on arrival you may be asked about the reason for your trip and be asked to produce documents to support this, such as return tickets and adequate funds
+- if asked on arrival, provide the reason for your trip and produce documents to support this, such as return tickets and adequate funds

-- you'll be able to visit, and remain, in the EU for 90 days in any 180 day period without needing a visa.
-However, if you want to stay longer, you will need to
+- check if you need a visa.
+You can visit and remain in the EU for 90 days in any 180 day period without needing a visa.
+However, if you want to stay longer, you need to

 apply for a long-stay visa

-- to drive or hire a car in Europe you may need an International Driving Permit for certain countries.
+drive or hire a car in Europe.
 You may also need a 'green card' from your insurance company

-- if you're taking a pet into Europe you will need to meet new requirements and have an Animal Health Certificate (AHC).
+taking a pet into Europe, meet new requirements and have an Animal Health Certificate (AHC).
 The original Pet Passport scheme is no longer valid

 - check you have appropriate travel and health insurance before travelling